rblades/dhworkbook_master/docs/module-5/Humanities Visualization.md

 # Humanities Visualization &mdash; June 11-19, 2018

-In this week, I want you to focus on making your final project.
-You do not need to read or annotate any pieces this week, nor to work through the exercises that are included in Module 5.
-They are there for you to dip into as you finish your project.
+In this week, I want you to focus on the Capstone Exericse.
+You do not need to read or annotate any pieces this week.
 YOU DO have to write a blog post explaining what you've been up to this week.

 ## Concepts